grey-fish/grey-fish.github.io/Natas/index.md

 - Level 17

 ```
-Currently Solving Level 18.
                  Writeups for previous will soon be uploaded
 ```